Emma727/course/dsci_554.md

 &nbsp;
 &nbsp;

 # week3.
-Design space of visualizations, graphing in teh browser, introduction to D3 and Vega
+Design space of visualizations, graphing in the browser, introduction to D3 and Vega
 &nbsp;

 **Infographics** (a clipped compound of "information" and "graphics") are graphic visual representations of information, data or knowledge intended to present information quickly and clearly.
 They can improve cognition by utilizing graphics to enhance the human visual system's ability to see patterns and trends.